LunaticNeko/tissdac/README.md

 Contract Number 18/2564, signed 28 June, 2564 B.E.

-## License
+## License & Legals

-MIT License.
+Code is released under MIT License.
 See LICENSE file for details.

+Data was pulled from the Education Management Information System (EMIS), which is operated by the Office of the Basic Education Commission (OBEC), Ministry of Education.
+EMIS itself is maintained by Sumphan Phanphim, Specialist Analyst affiliated with Nongkhai Primary Educational Service Area Office 2.
+This dataset is not endorsed by officials at EMIS, OBEC, or Nongkhai PESA 2.

 ## Disclaimer